 What should I do as a business

 The best way to prevent infection is to avoid being exposed to the virus.
-Share the below advice with your employees.
+Escalating quarantine measures which have come into force since the beginning of March are aimed at reducing the chances of exposure.

-Public Health England (PHE) recommends that the following general cold and flu precautions are taken to help prevent people from catching and spreading COVID-19:
+Public Health England (PHE) continue to recommend that the following general cold and flu precautions are taken to help prevent people from catching and spreading COVID-19:

 - cover your mouth and nose with a tissue or your sleeve (not your hands) when you cough or sneeze.